morristech/developer.sketchapp.com/_guides/first-plugin.md

 Read about how to [Share a plugin](/guides/publishing-plugins/).

 ## Next steps

-In this walkthrough, we've seen a very simple plugin.
+In this walk-through, we've seen a very simple plugin.

 If you'd like to read more generally about the plugin APIs, try these topics:

-* [Extension API Overview](/reference/) - Learn about the full VS Code extensibility model.
+* [Extension API Overview](/reference/) - Learn about the Sketch extensibility possibilities.
 * [Additional Plugin Examples](/examples/) - Take a look at our list of example plugin projects.